Mattlister/envirosea/README.md

 clever, well built and robust and showcases what can be achieved as a full stack developer.

 2. Made me think more about the environment, what we're doing and what can we do to help.
-I want a user to feel the same and to use this site to help re-shape the future of our ocenas and the planet.
+I want a user to feel the same and to use this site to help re-shape the future of our oceans and the planet.

 3. Hopefully started something.
 I want the site to grow a following and to help the ongoing fight of protecting all marine life.
 We can't ignore what we're doing and I want to be able make a difference and using the internet and this site is a good place to start.